 Well, The Mountain did not quite get there, luckily.
 Still, the record does at times feel like a showcase of what this band is able to do.
 With sometimes a slightly sugary sweet cheesy flavor all over it.

 Yet nothing, and I mean nothing, takes away from that stellar musicianship that gets thrown at you by the boatload.
 Jens Bogren’s mixing and mastering skills may have helped, of course.
 But frankly, the specific mountain Haken climbed this time really is living proof of their prowess.
 Something that will become even more prevalent in their future records.

-Need and example?
+Need an example?
 How the record switches from complex prog to the mountain hymn Because It’s There is just sublime.
-The one with that non-metal chorus which bounced from the RMR office’s walls for way too long.
+The one with that non-metal chorus that bounced from the RMR office’s walls for way too long.
 Call it cheese in all its cinematic splendor if you will, but this one is just mind-blowing.

 So, before the RMR folks here turn into total fanboys, let’s cut to the chase.